undecaf/hetzner-snap-and-rotate/README.md

 ### Creating and rotating snapshots in a cron job

-As a cron job, this script should run at least once per the shortest period for which snapshots are to be retained.
+As a cron job, this script should run once per the shortest period for which snapshots are to be retained.
-If, for example, the shortest retention period has been set to `daily` then the script should run at least daily.
+If, for example, the shortest retention period has been set to `daily` then the script should run daily.

-### Snapshots seem to be missing after rotation

-If several types of retention period (e.g. `daily`, `weekly` and `monthly`) have been defined then the latest snapshot will be contained in the latest period of each type at the same time.
-Since the snapshot will be named after the longest period (`monthly`), there will not be any snapshots named after the latest ones of the shorter retention periods (`daily` and `weekly`).
+If the script is run more frequently then several `latest` snapshots will be preserved.

 ## Running the script in a container